komastudios/android-gamesdk/test/devicefarm/README.md

 ```

 Then use run.py to run it on the device farm.
 The `flags.yaml` file is provided and
 contains useful defaults.
-This file should always used but additional (or overriding)
+This file is always used but additional (or overriding)
 flags can be specified on the command line.
 Run:

 ```